MCT-master/mct-master.github.io/_posts/2019-04-18-brexisonification.md

 * Create a side project called “Spacexit”, which may use our patch to sonify data from the position of spacecrafts.

 ## Acknowledgements:
-Thanks to [Daniel Buner Formo](https://www.ntnu.no/ansatte/daniel.formo) and [Anna Xambó Sedó](http://annaxambo.me/) for their support.
+We wholeheartedly thank [Daniel Buner Formo](https://www.ntnu.no/ansatte/daniel.formo) and [Anna Xambó Sedó](http://annaxambo.me/) for their support.

 ## Refrences
 Rónán Duffy, for The Journal “F**K knows.
 I'm past caring' - The week in Brexit quotes”